smartsheet-platform/smartsheet-java-sdk/README.md

 ```

 ## Documentation
-The API is documented here: http://smartsheet-platform.github.io/api-docs/?java
+The full Smartsheet API documentation is here: http://smartsheet-platform.github.io/api-docs/?java

-The SDK javadoc is here: [http://smartsheet-platform.github.io/smartsheet-java-sdk](http://smartsheet-platform.github.io/smartsheet-java-sdk) (Download as a jar file [here](http://oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.smartsheet&a=smartsheet-sdk-java&v=LATEST&c=javadoc).)
+The generated SDK javadoc is here: [http://smartsheet-platform.github.io/smartsheet-java-sdk](http://smartsheet-platform.github.io/smartsheet-java-sdk) (Download as a jar file [here](http://oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=com.smartsheet&a=smartsheet-sdk-java&v=LATEST&c=javadoc).)

 ## Example Usage
-A reference sample application is here: https://github.com/smartsheet-samples/java-read-write-sheet
+To call the API, you will need an *access token*, which looks something like this example: ll352u9jujauoqz4gstvsae05.
+You can find the access token in the UI at Account > Personal Settings > API Access.

+The following is a brief sample that shows you how to:

+* Initialize the client
+* List all sheets
+* Load one sheet

-To use the Java SDK, you'll need to include the appropriate **import** directives in your code.
+To initialize the client, you'll need to include the appropriate **import** directives in your code.
 For example, the code examples in this section require the following **import** directives:

 ```java
 import com.smartsheet.api.*;